miloscabrilo/MV-Team/mv-client/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.\
+The build artifacts will be stored in the `dist/` directory.<br />
 Content of `dist/` directory will be copied to `www` directory of Cordova project.
 On that way, Angular files will be used in Cordova app.

 ## Running unit tests